-Figure 5 shows the results of the analysis for the test cases described above.
+Figure 6 shows the results of the analysis for the test cases described above.
 It can be seen that in all cases the solution has successfully captured the flow over the entire depth.
 Furthermore, these calculated velocities are obtained with a zero initial guess.
-While not necessary, the computational time and accuracy are improved if the practitioner has a priori knowledge of the flow.
-However in the case where such knowledge is not available, and for complicated topologies, the spline can be supplemented with a more robust piecewise linear approach as a first step, followed by the more refined spline implementation.
-An example of this approach is demonstrated in Fig 5(c) for the separated flow.

-Interestingly the accuracy does not vary with the magnitude of shear, as illustrated by the increasing rates of shear from Figs. 5(a)-(d).
+While not necessary, the computational time is improved if the practitioner has a priori knowledge of the flow.
+However, in the case where such knowledge is not available, and for complicated topologies, the spline can be supplemented with a more robust piecewise linear approach as a first step, followed by the more refined spline implementation.
+An example of this approach is demonstrated in Fig. 6c for the separated flow.
+Interestingly the accuracy does not vary with the magnitude of shear, as illustrated by the increasing rates of shear from Fig. 6a-d.
+As the functions used to evaluate the velocity data can be densely evaluated, the true resolution of these velocity measurements are only limited by the particle size, seeding density and number of image pairs utilised in the measurement.